sansneo/dotfiles/README.md

 2. Run the [debloater](https://github.com/Raphire/Win11Debloat) and use my Windows Terminal `settings.json`.
 3. Install Firefox with the Bitwarden, uBlock Origin, YouTube Unhook, CouponBirds and Watch2Gether extensions then import the bookmarks!

-> [!TIP]
+This is a good time to go over Windows Settings.
+Remember to hide the Windows Taskbar!
-> As I basically use Windows Terminal and Firefox 99% of the time it's super comfy to automatically hide the Windows Taskbar!
+I basically use Windows Terminal and Firefox 99% of the time and it's super comfy.

 4. Enable the WSL and Virtual Machine Platform features and reboot.
 ```